chirag519086/dojo_rules/introduction.md

+A Git

+A Java

-I love Ruby and JavaScript!
+*I love Ruby and JavaScript!